 YMMV: Night Lords

-Zso Sahaal is also shown in two different lights.
+- Zso Sahaal is also shown in two different lights.
 He is either a tenacious hero trying to keep the remnants of the legion sane by uniting them under him, or is a deranged and naive idiot with an inflated sense of self-importance.
-Notably, the second interpretation is how the writer of the Night Lords series views him and portrays him in the eyes of other Night Lords, while the first is how many fans of Lord of Night see him.
-Talos also can be seen in a less extreme version of either interpretation.
+Notably, the second interpretation is how the narrator of the Soul Hunter series, Talos, views him; while the first is how many fans of Lord of the Night see him, as well as Mercutian and Uzas.
+Talos himself also can be seen in a less extreme version of either interpretation.

 - Konrad Curze heavily invokes this.
 Did he champion "order through fear" as a means of ensuring justice yet reject Chaos itself at the same time as joining Horus, like Sahaal and Talos claim?
 Was he as thoroughly corrupted as the other Traitor Primarchs and desired his sons to feed on fear like Acerbus claims?
 Or was he just a broken maniac like Xarl and Lucoryphus claim?
 No two Night Lords can seem to agree on what Curze wanted.